fiee/croisee/doc/formats.rst

   Numbers mark the start of words and relate to questions.
 Each "number" is a tuple of row, column and word number, separated by stops (.) and chained with commas (,), e.g. "2.3.4,2.4.5".
+  *Beware*, the word number is 1-based, like displayed!
 :questions:
   Questions for/descriptions of the words in the puzzle, one question per line.
   Each line starts with the question number and direction, followed by the